yarrow/zet/README.md

 ## Notes

-* Each output line occurs only once, because we're treating the files as sets and the lines as their elements.
-* We do take the file structure into account in one respect: the lines are output in the same order as they are encountered.
-So `zet union x` prints out the lines of `x`, in order, with duplicates removed.
+* As stated above, each output line occurs only once, and the lines are output in the same order as they are encountered.
+* When no file path is given on the command line, zet reads from standard input.
+* When a file argument is `-`, `zet` reads from standard input rather than the file named `-`.
 * Zet translates UTF-16LE and UTF-16BE files to UTF-8, and ignores Byte Order
   Marks (BOMs) when comparing lines.
 It prepends a BOM to its output if and only if its first file argument begins with a BOM.